ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/etl.markdown

 for each collection/destination, which means that the script will run on every replicated document from that collection.

 ![Figure 4.
 Settings.
 ETL.
-Defining Transformation and Filtering scripts.](images/settings_etl-4.png) {NOTE The deletion of documents (tombstones) will be replicated to their destination without applying the transformation script on them. /}
+Defining Transformation and Filtering scripts.](images/settings_etl-4.png) {NOTE The deletion of documents (tombstones) will be replicated to their destination without applying the transformation script on them.
+It means that they won't be filtered out and all deletes will be processed as usual./}

 {PANEL/}